‘EXTREMELY DISTURBING’: GUARD WHO ADMITTED KILLING ROBERT BROOKS GRANTED BAIL PENDING APPEAL

 Oneida County, where Walters pleaded guilty, and Jefferson County, where Justice McCluskey is based, are both part of New York's Fifth Judicial District.

-Walters' bail application centered on whether what he pleaded guilty to is actually a crime.
+Walters' bail application centers on whether what he pleaded guilty to is actually a crime.

-While manslaughter is clearly a crime, Passalacqua argued that what Walters specifically pleaded guilty to was not a crime.
+While manslaughter is clearly a crime, Passalacqua argued that what Walters specifically admitted to was not a crime.
 Walters admitted "having a duty to intervene" and failing to stop Brooks' murder.

-According to Walters, although he admitted he had a "duty to intervene," he didn't actually have a legally enforceable "duty" to stop his fellow Correction Officers from killing a prisoner in their custody.
+According to Walters, although he admitted he had a "duty to intervene," he didn't actually have a legally enforceable "duty" to stop his fellow Correction Officers from killing a prisoner in their custody—even though he swore an oath to follow the US Constitution, which specifically prohibits both executing prisoners without a trial and inflicting cruel and unusual punishment on them.

-Justice McClusky's decision impliedly but necessarily says Walters is right—or at least that his argument is so strong he has at least a 50/50 chance of winning.
+Justice McClusky's decision implies Walters is right and the Constitution is meaningless—or at least that his argument is so strong he has at least a 50/50 chance of winning his appeal.

-But even if Walters did not have a legal duty to intervene and Brooks killing, that's what the law calls “harmless error” because there's an additional and independent factual basis to sustain Walter's manslaughter conviction.
+But even if Walters is right and he did not have a legal duty to intervene and stop Brooks’ murder, that's what the law calls “harmless error” because there's an additional and independent factual basis to sustain Walter's manslaughter conviction.

-Walters' argument and Justice McClusky's decision ignores that Walters also admitted—and video shows—he "verbally instructed" a nurse who "attempted to enter the emergency room to attend to Mr. Brooks" to "not to enter the emergency room."
+Walters' argument and Justice McClusky's decision ignores that Walters also admitted—and video shows (video above starting at the 4 minute mark)—he "verbally instructed" a nurse who "attempted to enter the emergency room to attend to Mr. Brooks" while he was being killed to "not to enter the emergency room."

-In other words, even if Walters did not have a legal duty to intervene to stop other guards from killing Brooks, his admission that he stopped a nurse from aiding Brooks is enough in itself to make him guilty of manslaughter.
+So even if Walters did not have a legal duty to intervene to stop other guards from killing Brooks, his admission he stopped a nurse from aiding Brooks is enough in itself to make him guilty of manslaughter.

-Fitzpatrick, the special prosecutor, said late Wednesday night his office was "checking" to see if it could appeal McCluskey's decision.
+Fitzpatrick, the special prosecutor, said late Wednesday night his office was "checking" to see if it could appeal McClusky's decision.

 Send tips or corrections to jasonbnicholas@gmail.com or, if you prefer, thefreelancenews@proton.me